CryOneButWhy/DevOps_online_Dnipro_2020Q42021Q1/m4/task4.4/README.md

 # Task 4.4
-1. I have already used 3 Routers in order to create Static routing between networks connected to these routers.
+1. I have already used 3 Routers in order to create Static routing between networks connected to these routers *(task 4.2.2)*.
 ![image](./screenshots/2.png)
 ![image](./screenshots/Serial.png)
 ![image](./screenshots/Static.png)